 This course is designed to introduce students to a wide range of plays that are representative of different theatrical genres, styles, and canons.
 We will read scripts, attend productions on and off campus, and engage in discussions about the artistic merits and sociocultural contexts of these works.
-The course is divided into two greater units: the meanings of avant-garde--the making of 20th-century theater, and representations of the margins: theater and identity.
-Some of the plays examined in this seminar are A Doll's House (Ibsen), The Jewish Wife (Brecht), Fefu and Her Friends (Fornes), They Alone Know (Tardieu), Spring Awakening (Wedekind), Endgame and Act Without Words (Beckett), Cloud Nine (Churchill), Kiss of the Spider Woman (Puig), The Laramie Project (Kaufman), Irma Vep (Ludlam), Fires in the Mirror (Anna Deavere Smith), and M. Butterfly (David Henry Hwang).
+The course is divided in two greater units: The Meanings of Avant-Garde--the making of 20th-century theater; and Representations of the Margins: theater and identity.
+Some of the plays examined in this seminar are: A Doll House (Ibsen), The Jewish Wife (Brecht), Fefu and her Friends (Fornes), They Alone Know (Tardieu), Spring Awakening (Wedekind), Endgame and Act Without Words (Beckett), Cloud Nine (Churchill), The Kiss of the Spider Woman (Puig), The Laramie Project (Kaufman), Irma Vep (Ludlam), Fires in the Mirror (Anna Deavere Smith), and M. Butterfly (David Henry Hwang).

 ||Gen Ed Area Dept:

 |SECTION 01 In-person only|

 |Major Readings: Wesleyan RJ Julia Bookstore